 Here’s my first bowl of pea tops.

 I added them to a nice mixed salad with some organic store bought greens (a month later, and the lettuce and spinach are almost ready to harvest as micro greens – trying to be patient).
-Here we’ve got some leftover shell peas from supper the previous night, greens, pea tops, soaked walnuts, raw milk bleu cheese from Nala’s, soaked sunflower seeds, dried cranberries, dried blueberries, balsamic vinegar and flaxseed oil.
+Here we’ve got some leftover shell peas from supper the previous night, greens, pea tops, crispy walnuts, raw milk bleu cheese from Nala’s, soaked sunflower seeds, dried cranberries, dried blueberries, balsamic vinegar and flaxseed oil.
 I regularly enjoy having a big mess o’ salad like this for lunch.
 Sometimes I’ll add sardines or pickled fish, or fresh sourdough bread slathered with plenty of butter.

 Temps are finally warming up this week, so I’ll be starting more seeds inside and hopefully be able to plant outside within the next few weeks.
 I decided I’m going to use my sprouting jar to pre-sprout my early peas before plating them out in the garden (these really early ones will remain inside for greens) , since I regularly have germination issues with peas when the ground is cold and wet.
 I’ve got some worm castings from Whitetail Organics to top dress the soil, which adds a nice little nitrogen boost that leafy veggies love (I also add it to my potting mix).
 The worm castings don’t have the potential disease issues of improperly finished compost or pathogen potential of other manures, which is another reason I like to use vermicompost if I have it.
 Most greens do well in (or prefer) cooler weather, so they are great season extenders.

 What are your favorite greens?
 Do you have any tips for growing them that you’d like to share?